TshepoShale/Intermediate-JavaScript-Notes/README.md

 By specification, Referer is an optional HTTP-header.
 Exactly because Referer is unreliable, Origin was invented.
 The browser guarantees correct Origin for cross-origin requests.

+# Day 4:

+## Patterns, Flags and RegEx:

+In JavaScript, patterns and flags are used with regular expressions (regex) to search for and manipulate text.

+* RegEx: A regular expression (also “regexp”, or just “reg”) consists of a pattern and optional flags.
+* Flags: Additional settings that modify the behavior of the pattern matching.
+They are used as optional parameters to the regex constructor or as a suffix to the pattern.
+* Patterns in regular expressions (regex) are sequences of characters that define a search pattern.
+They are used to match and manipulate strings of text.